-Based on Sonoma County 2006 Economic and Demographic Profile, in 2005 the top three industries in the county were service (43 percent), retail trade (17 percent), and construction (9 percent).
-Agriculture, forestry, and fishing businesses made up 5 percent of the industry sectors.
+Based on Sonoma County 2010-11 Economic and Demographic Profile, in 2008 the top three industries in the county were government (10.5 percent), retail trade (10.6 percent) and healthcare (9.9 percent).
+Agriculture, forestry, and fishing businesses made up 3 percent of the industry sectors.

-The largest employers in the County are Kaiser Permanente, St. Joseph Health System, Medtronic Vascular, Sutter Medical Center of Santa Rosa and the County of Sonoma.
+System, Agilent, Medtronic Vascular, and Sutter Medical Center of Santa Rosa.
 Each of these employers provides over 1,000 jobs; the County employs 5,000 people.

-Of all the establishments in Sonoma County, 38 percent employed between two to four employees.
-Another 29 percent of county businesses consisted of one employee.
+Of all the establishments in Sonoma County, 62 percent employed between one and four employees.
 This suggests a strong trend in small local businesses (See Table 1-5 for a synopsis of the Sonoma County region).